Thailand/Laos/Cambodia

 Afternoon:

-After lunch, we stop by a local school to gain an understanding of the Khmer educational system.
+After lunch, we will stop by a local school to gain an understanding of the Khmer educational system.
 We will meet with the school director and learn about the school and its history.
 We may have an opportunity to view some classes in action.
-We return to the hotel, with some free time or join an optional visit to Satcha, a local arts and crafts center, to learn about Cambodian handicrafts.
+We’ll return to the hotel first to leave those who wish to relax or explore on their own, then head out on an elective visit to Satcha, a local arts and crafts center, to learn about Cambodian handicrafts.

 Dinner: